 What are the treatment options for each migraine attack?

 The treatment options are the same as for any other migraine attack (episode).
 Options include: painkillers, anti-inflammatory painkillers, antisickness medicines and triptan medicines.
-See separate leaflet called Medicines to Treat Migraine Attacks.
+See the separate leaflet called Migraine.

 What are the treatment options to prevent menstrual migraine?